ratinto/Cool-Projects-Collections/projects/taskflow-collaboration-platform/README.md

 **[🔗 View Live Demo](https://taskflow-demo.vercel.app)** | **[📖 Read Documentation](SETUP.md)** | **[🤝 Contribute](../../CONTRIBUTING.md)**

-*Built with ❤️ by the TaskFlow team and the open-source community*
+*Built with ❤️ by the miceinto and the open-source community*

 </div>